h2oai/h2o-world-2014-training/tutorials/advanced/tools/tools.R.md

-### Interaction Features on Synthetic Data
+### Synthetic Data
-###### Use `h2o.createFrame` to create some random data in H2O.
+###### Use `h2o.createFrame` to synthetic random data in H2O.
 This method can also be used to quickly create very large datasets for scaling tests.
-Note that there is no intrinsic structure in the data, so results from supervised learning algorithms will not be very meaningful.
+Note that there is no intrinsic structure in the data (it's either constant or random), so results from many machine learning methods will not be very meaningful.

     myframe = h2o.createFrame(localH2O, 'framekey', rows = 20, cols = 5,
                               seed = -12301283, randomize = TRUE, value = 0,